Skip to content

 Can a doctor treat food poisoning at my hotel in Ibiza?

 Yes.
 OnCall doctors visit hotels, apartments, and villas across Ibiza Town, Figueretes, Es Canar, and San Antonio.
-They can administer IV fluids, antibiotics (if bacterial), and anti-nausea medication on-site within 1–2 hours of booking.
+They assess your hydration, prescribe antibiotics (if bacterial) and anti-nausea medication on-site within 1–2 hours of booking, and refer you for IV rehydration if your dehydration is severe.

 How long does food poisoning typically last in Ibiza's climate?